ArieHein/terraform-train/azure/TF4/readme.md

 This is a more complex and modular project structure.
 We see for the first time the usage of modules and environment separation.
-Good for team of any size / small-medium organizations.
+Good for teams of any size / small-medium organizations.
 Good for all environments, medium to large scale.
 We start seeing some separation of concerns, quite easy to manage changes.
 Early design for Organization scope.

 ## General

 This chapter is split into two parts.
-Part one will discuss the concept of **Terraform Modules**, and the second will discuss a logical layer of abstraction that I refer to as **Components** or **Stacks**.
-This is not a Terraform concept but as the power of modules becomes more understandable, we will try and scale it up to organization levels together with the next chapter.
+Part one will discuss the concept of Terraform **Modules**, and the second will discuss a logical layer of abstraction that I refer to as **Components** or **Stacks**.
+This is not a Terraform concept but as the power of modules becomes more understandable, we will try and scale it up to organization levels together with the following chapter.

 The most immediate visible change is that all parts of a terraform script have now been split into their own files, thus separating content that is unlikely to ever change and content that changes more frequently.
-Since Terraform scans all files in the folder upon execution, we can have as many terraform files as we want, in whatever directory structure, thus allowing us to design our folder structure and implement some **separation of concerns** where different teams are responsible for different resources or modules.
+Since Terraform scans all files in the folder upon execution, we can have as many terraform files as we want, in whatever directory structure, allowing us to design our folder structure and implement some **separation of concerns** where different teams are responsible for different resources or modules.

 In the root of the project, we see a file called **project.tfvars**.
 This file holds global variable values that we want to use throughout the execution of the terraform script, no matter for what environment.
 In it we find variables like the **Project Name** that we will use in tags, **Project Location** that we will use to create the resources so they are all in the same region, and some prefixes that will allow us to create resource names that are more unique.